Pasty tax: Opposition

 In response to the ensuing row, a number of campaigns were launched in order to try to prevent the tax rise on the Cornish pasty.
 These ranged from The Sun's "Who VAT all the pies" campaign to an online petition set up by the Cornish Pasty Association entitled "Don't Tax My Pasty".

 A Labour Member of Parliament (John Mann MP) asked the Chancellor of the Exchequer, Conservative MP George Osborne, about when he had last eaten a Cornish pasty.
 Osborne answered that he had no idea, and this answer was used to allege that the Conservatives had become "out of touch" with ordinary people.
 The Prime Minister David Cameron later said that he had recently eaten a Cornish pasty at Leeds railway station and enjoyed it.
-However, the pasty outlet at that railway station had closed two years previously.
+However, the West Cornwall Pasty Company outlet at that station had closed two years previously.

 The issue, which at first appeared to be unimportant, was then taken up by several other newspapers and political commentators.
 The VAT rise on the pasty would affect both these customers and the pasty industry itself: Greggs, the largest British bakery chain, warned that the tax would harm its business and lead to store closures, and petitions to oppose the tax were signed by over half a million people.

 These newspapers and commentators made fun of David Cameron's attempt to show himself as a regular pasty eater (i.e. as one of the people) and George Osborne's inability to remember when he had last eaten one.
 Cameron defended the proposition and said that the move would defend takeaway restaurants against competition from major chains.

 The "pasty tax" was one of the issues cited by Leader of the Opposition Ed Miliband when he labelled the 2012 budget an "omnishambles", a word coined by political comedy series The Thick of It.
 The word saw continued usage in the media, and was included in the Oxford English Dictionary in 2013.

 Aftermath

 After the public opposition, Osborne significantly altered the plans in late May, which was characterised as a "U-turn".
 A 2014 study observed that the "pasty tax" affair, although only a small change to the VAT rules, demonstrates that making changes to the VAT system is very difficult, and may itself have caused damage to VAT reform efforts.
-A separate 2014 editorial argued that the backlash to the "pasty tax" and the Danish "fat tax" have made it unlikely for politicians to attempt to impose further sumptuary taxes on food, which would otherwise be potential anti-obesity policies.
+A separate 2014 editorial argued that the backlash to the "pasty tax" and the Danish "fat tax" have made it unlikely for politicians to attempt to impose taxes on foods thought to cause obesity.
 However, in 2018 the UK introduced a "Soft Drinks Industry Levy", on sugary soft drinks.
 Specifically pitched as a tax to prevent childhood obesity, the tax was more successful.